 No matter how well cared for, turkeys are sent to the same slaughterhouses and killed in the same manner.
 They’re often plunged into electrified baths which are supposed to shock them unconscious, but many remain awake and alert until having their throat slit.

 There is no law in the United Stated governing the treatment of birds killed for food.
 Not for how they are handled, moved, or killed.
 They have no protection.

-Please give the video a thumbs up and share this post around to give a voice to the billions of turkeys and other birds slaughtered every year.
+Please share this post around to give a voice to the billions of turkeys and other birds slaughtered every year.